toby1984/javr/README.md

 ## To do

+- Add support for .org directive
 - Add parse error recovery
-- Testing...
+- Still lots of testing needed...
-- Add support for #xxx directives
+- Add support for #else / #elseif
-- Add #include directive
+- Find a way for meaningful error reporting when expanding macros...